nztim/mailer2/readme.md

 ### Updating

+* 4.0: The sender property of AbstractMessage is now optional (nullable), the default configured in `mail.php` will be used if no sender provided.
 * 3.0: Requires PHP 7.4.
 AbstractMessage now has typed properties, and it's test() method can now return the subclass (covariance).